Frequently Asked Questions

 There are no expiry dates, no time limits, and no pressure to move quickly.

-Is the course suitable for beginners?
+Is the Thought Freedom suitable for beginners?

 Yes.